Mizakson/javascript_dsa/module_9/README.md

 9th Module in FreeCodeCamp JavaScript DSA Certification.

-This directory will have my notes on intermediate algorithm scripting.
+This directory will has my notes on intermediate algorithm scripting.

 Best,